alcionai/corso/website/docs/support/known-issues.md

 * Groups and Teams support is available in an early-access status, and may be subject to breaking changes.

-* Restoring the data into a different Group from the one it was backed up from is not currently supported
+* Restoring the data into a different Group from the one it was backed up from isn't currently supported